MasterScott/kidux-camsasia-studio-trial-reset-remake/README.md

-# Kidux's Camstadia Studio Trial Reset Remake
+# Kidux's Camstasia Studio Trial Reset Remake

 PS: this isn't a 1:1 copy, features like the daily reset doesn't really work, it only disables itself if it sees you're not under windows 7, the GUI is the exact same as the original